The sweat test and cystic fibrosis

 • How does the sweat test work?

-The test is relatively simple and usually takes about 30 minutes.
-The person carrying out the test will clean a small area of skin on the arm or leg with water, and apply two gels or special pads containing a substance called Pilocarpine, which makes the skin sweat.
+A small area of skin on the arm or leg is cleaned with water, and two gels or special pads are attached.
+These gels/pads contain a substance called Pilocarpine, which will make the skin sweat.

 The area of the arm or leg used for the test may stay red for a few hours afterwards, but this is normal and nothing to worry about.
 The test is very safe and the risk of any problems is extremely small.